magudb/magudb.github.io/_posts/2015-08-13-Clients dont understand their success is reliant on standing out not fitting in.md

 ---
 layout: post
-title: "Clients don&#8217;t understand their success is reliant on standing out, not fitting in."
+title: "Clients don't understand their success is reliant on standing out, not fitting in."
-description: "Clients don&#8217;t understand their success is reliant on standing out, not fitting in."
+description: "Clients don't understand their success is reliant on standing out, not fitting in."
 comments: true
 category: "Links"
 keywords: "Links, extravaganza, Tech, IT, Microservices, NodeJs, C#, Javascript, Solution architecture"